iptc/newsml-g2/MAINTENANCE.md

     the XML Spy documentation step)
 3. Commit changes and merge the pull request into master on GitHub
 4. Upload the "releases/N.NN" folder and the ZIP files to the iptc.org server
-5. Update the redirects on iptc.org to point to the latest versions of XML Schema documentation.
+5. Update the redirects in iptc.org/std/.htaccess to point to the latest versions of XML Schema documentation.
 6. Update the http://dev.iptc.org/G2-Approved-Changes page documenting the changes made.
 7. Tag the release in GitHub: `git tag N.NN.N`, `git push --tags`)